zakirullin/cognitive-load/README.md

 We are tempted to not reinvent the wheel so strong that we are ready to import large, heavy libraries to use a small function that we could easily write by ourselves.
 Make informed decisions about when to import external libraries and when it is more appropriate to write concise, self-contained code snippets to accomplish smaller tasks.

 ## Tight coupling with a framework
 There's a lot of "magic" in frameworks.
-By relying too heavily on a framework, **we force all upcoming developers to learn that framework as well**.
+By relying too heavily on a framework, **we force all upcoming developers to learn that "magic" first**.
 It can take months.
 Even though frameworks enable us to launch MVPs in a matter of days, in the long run they tend to add unnecessary complexity and cognitive load.

 Worse yet, at some point frameworks can become a significant constraint when faced with a new requirement that just doesn't fit the architecture.
 From here onwards people end up forking a framework and maintaining their own custom version.
 Imagine the amount of cognitive load a newcomer would have to build (i.e. learn this custom framework) in order to deliver any value. `🤯`